Get E-Book

 -> socket close

 Real timelines branch.
 A client can reset.
-A parser can destroy.
+A parser can destroy the socket.
 A timeout can fire.
 A write can discover a broken pipe.
 A server can stop accepting while connected sockets keep running.

 socket.connect()